 This is a good presentation style if you prefer to speak from a pre-written paper or speech, and it’s especially good if you need to lay significant groundwork for your audience, be persuasive, or delve into information that your audience might be unfamiliar with.

 A group of several people may submit pre-empaneled papers, meaning that those papers have some connection, no matter how small, and the group would like to share a 50-minute time block for presenting.
 The only difference in the submission process is that person who begins the proposal in the system will need to provide a title and summary for the group as a whole, as well as the email addresses for all co-panelists, who will be contacted separately to provide their information.
-Each person will need to provide an individual biography, summary, and abstract.
+Each presenter in the pre-empaneled group will need to provide an individual biography, summary, and abstract.

 Presenters may choose either 25-minute or 50-minute time blocks, which will include your reading or speech as well as any discussion and questions from (or for!) the audience.
-For pre-empaneled papers with more than two presenters, we’ll give you extra time on the schedule.
+For pre-empaneled papers with more than two presenters, we’ll give you extra time, and contact you about the time block at a later time.

 As with other types of presentations, you’ll need to choose your focus, as well as a target for how long you’ll need to present your thoughts.
 From there, you’ll need to put together a strong abstract.
 (You don’t have to write a complete paper to turn in; we won’t ask for it at all, unless you’d like to be published in the conference compendium.)